 Category: O

-Oxford is a town located in Worcester County, Massachusetts, United States.
-It is situated in the south-central part of the state, approximately 11 miles south of Worcester and 50 miles west of Boston.
-The town covers a total area of 27.5 square miles, of which 26.6 square miles is land and 0.9 square miles is water.
-The town is bordered by Auburn and Leicester to the north, Charlton to the west, Webster to the south, and Sutton and Millbury to the east.
+Orwell is a quaint town located in Addison County, Vermont, United States.
+It is situated in the western part of the state, near the New York border.
+The town is characterized by its rolling hills, lush greenery, and serene landscapes.
+It covers a total area of 49.9 square miles, of which 48.6 square miles is land and 1.3 square miles is water.

 🌎 Coordinates

-Oxford is part of the New England region of the northeastern United States.
-It is situated in the Blackstone River Valley, which is a significant historical and cultural area.
-The town is part of the Worcester, MA-CT Metropolitan Statistical Area and the larger Boston-Worcester-Providence, MA-RI-NH-CT Combined Statistical Area.
+Orwell is part of the New England region in the northeastern United States.
+It is located in the Champlain Valley, a large valley in the Green Mountains of Vermont.
+The town is part of the Burlington metropolitan statistical area, although it maintains its rural character and charm.

 🏞️ Nature & Environment